Marie-Ehrman/Marie_Ehrman_Portfolio_Page/README.md

 # Techdegree-Project-6
 Static Node.js and Express Site

-This project displays a portfolio of my work in the techdegree so far.
+This project displays a portfolio of my work in the Treehouse Techdegree so far.

 ## Technologies
 - JS